AkBKukU/dos-floppy-installs/README.md

     REM Add to AUTOEXEC.BAT
     find /c /I "%AUTOEXEC_SYS%" C:\AUTOEXEC.BAT >NUL
-    if %ERRORLEVEL%==1 (
-        echo %AUTOEXEC_SYS% >> C:\AUTOEXEC.BAT
+    if %ERRORLEVEL%==1 echo %AUTOEXEC_SYS% >> C:\AUTOEXEC.BAT
-    )

 This is an example of installing [Cute Mouse](https://cutemouse.sourceforge.net/) which only needs a single EXE file to be run from `AUTOEXEC.BAT` to work.
-The mains thing to note is that you could replace the variable for what write to `AUTOEXEC.BAT` with multiple hard coded lines instead if you were adding something more complext.
+The main thing to note is that you could replace the variable for what write to `AUTOEXEC.BAT` with multiple hard coded lines instead if you were adding something more complext.
 And that this can only postpend to the end of the file.
 If you are using [MENUs](https://archive.org/details/msdos_manual_622/page/n29/mode/2up)